edjustice/Opportunities/README.md

 | [American Express Campus Recruitment – 2020 Technology Software Engineering Internship ](https://www.indeed.com/q-Summer-Technology-Internship-jobs.html?vjk=5fcc417a8e155f27) | Rolling | Currently enrolled in a Bachelor's or Master's degree program in Computer Science, Computer Engineering, or other technical discipline
 Graduates between Dec 2020 and June 2022 |
 | [Los Alamos National Laboratory 	Computational Sciences Undergraduate Internship Program](https://www.lanl.gov/careers/career-options/student-internships/undergraduate/index.php) | September 30, 2019 | Currently enrolled in an accredited Bachelor’s Degree program in any Computer Science or Mathematics (or related) discipline.
 Must be enrolled in at least 12 semester credit hours (or full-time equivalent).
 Entering freshmen must provide documentation indicating matriculation into an appropriate undergraduate degree program.
 Must have a GPA of 3.0 or higher.|

-# III.
-Other Opportunities In Tech
+# Other Opportunities In Tech

 Comprehensive list of student internships for [Other upcoming opportunities in Tech](.
 This list aims to cover all relevant fellowships and opportunities, even if they apply to specific sub-groups (LGBTQ+, specific country, etc) to enable as many students to attend empowering conferences and events as possible!

-## 2020 FELLOWSHIPS & OTHER OPPORTUNITIES
+## 2020 FELLOWSHIPS AND OTHER OPPORTUNITIES

 | Opportunity | Deadline | Details |
 | --- | --- | --- |